gabriel-98d/CCPS530-Term-Project/README.md

 https://streamable.com/8hqz4v

-Package.json exhibits which dependencies (packages) are requried for running this project with node
+**Package.json exhibits which dependencies (packages) are required for running this project with node**

-**As follows:**

  - body-parser
  - ejs